highfidelity/fake_braintree/README.md

 It is advised to run your tests with `js: true` (RSpec) or `@javascript` (Cucumber), so that the requests correctly go through `FakeBraintree`.
-You might want to give a look at [capybara-webkit](https://github.com/thoughtbot/capybara-webkit).
+You might want to take a look at [capybara-webkit](https://github.com/thoughtbot/capybara-webkit).

 # Credit Cards